Top Methods to Cancel an Event Due to Coronavirus

-Posted by Angela R. in Event Reminders on April 13, 2020
+Posted by Tim Smith in Event Reminders on April 13, 2020

 How can you inform everyone about an event that is cancelled due to Coronavirus?
 Unfortunately, the recent outbreak of COVID-19 coronavirus has put a damper on a lot of upcoming events.
 It’s been declared a pandemic by the World Health Organization (WHO), and the CDC has recommended that individuals and organizations cancel events with more than 50 people for at least the next 8 weeks – and it’s possible that events may need to be canceled for several months.